antononcube/Raku-Lingua-NumericWordForms/README-work.md

 - Thanks to Aikerim Belispayeva, [aikerimbelis](https://github.com/aikerimbelis), for:
   - Proofreading the Kazah language unit tests and suggesting corrections.
 - Thanks to Herbert Breunung, [lichtkind](https://github.com/lichtkind), for:
   - Proofreading the German language unit tests
   - Suggesting corrections and extensions
-    - Verifying the numeric word forms parsing with the [DSL Translations](https://antononcube.shinyapps.io/DSL-evaluations/) interface
+  - Verifying the German numeric word forms parsing with the [DSL Translations](https://antononcube.shinyapps.io/DSL-evaluations/) interface
 - Thanks to Nora Popescu for:
-  - Proofreading bug reporting and suggestions for Romanian language parser.
+  - Bug reporting and suggestions for the Romanian language parser.
+  - Verifying the Romanian numeric word forms parsing with the [DSL Translations](https://antononcube.shinyapps.io/DSL-evaluations/) interface

 ------